jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

             on_click=show, args=[display, '.'],
         )

+        operations.button(
-        operations.button('/', key='/', width='stretch', type='primary')
+            '/', key='/', width='stretch', type='primary',
-        operations.button('X', key='X', width='stretch', type='primary')
-        operations.button(r'\-', key='-', width='stretch', type='primary')
-        operations.button(r'\+', key='+', width='stretch', type='primary')
-        operations.button('=', key='=', width='stretch', type='primary')
+        )

+  green

-* I go to the browser to test the numbers and they show up in the display with one problem - every time I press a button it shows a new number.
+* I go to the browser to test the numbers and they show up in the box, with one problem - every time I press a button it shows a new number.
 I want the numbers to stay so that I can make numbers that have more than one digit

 ----